More women work in construction that's still a man's world

 In 1985, 19 women sued a New York City public corporation and a real estate firm in Manhattan federal court, saying they were unfairly denied jobs for which they were qualified because they were female.
 The court approved a settlement requiring builders to make good-faith efforts to hire women-in-training.

-LaBarbera, the union president, calls the women coming in through apprenticeships "trailblazers."
+LaBarbera, the labor group president, calls the women coming in through apprenticeships "trailblazers."

-And generally, neither gender nor age is impediments.
+And generally, neither gender nor age are impediments.

 For Myrtle Wilson, a 49-year-old laborer who had previously worked multiple jobs and struggled to raise her kids, the past two years working on the Memorial Sloan Kettering project doing "a little bit of everything" have been a game-changer.